How to Calculate Recruitment Cost

 Cost Per Hire: Job A = [Total External Costs Job A + Total Internal Costs Job A] / Number of Hires Job A [Q4 2016]

-Accurately calculating cost per-hire depends on your ability to catalogue all recruiting expenses associated with the candidate searches that you undertake.
+Accurately calculating cost-per-hire depends on your ability to catalog all recruiting expenses associated with the candidate searches that you undertake.
 It can be a lot to keep track of, but good record keeping will show you exactly which jobs or which hiring solutions are taking the biggest bites from your budget.
 Once you have this baseline data, you can attack some of the common recruiting cost inflators (extended vacancies, bad hires, high turnover) and watch as this metric starts to swing in your favor.